-The Yakima Union Gospel Mission Medical Center (YUGM) is one of the rural off-campus pro bono centers that will provide two, semester-long ICEs, one held in the spring of year one (PHTH 543) and one held in the fall of year three (PHTH 746).
+The Yakima Union Gospel Mission Medical Center (YUGM) and Yakima Neighborhood Health Clinic (YNHC) are the off-campus pro bono centers that will provide two, semester-long ICEs, one held in the spring of year one (PHTH 543) and one held in the fall of year three (PHTH 746).
 YUGM serves clients who are medically underserved and will provide a setting reflective of the requirements needed to work as a generalist.

-The Center for Applied Movement Science (CAMS) is the pro bono and research center located on-campus that will provide two, semester-long ICEs, one held in the fall (PHTH 644) and one held in the spring (PHTH 645) of year two.
+The Center for Applied Movement Science (CAMS) is the pro bono and research center located oncampus that will provide two, semester-long ICEs, one held in the fall (PHTH 644) and one held in the spring (PHTH 645) of year two.
 These ICEs will provide experiential learning for the students as they serve clients in the community who have various movement system impairments.